nskeip/monco/README.txt

 This is a tutorial on making a simple query language.

-It is called "Monco" because it is a parody on Mongo written on C.
+It is called "Monco" because it is a parody on Mongo written in C.

 ROADMAP